Rethinking the Objectives of Extractive Question Answering: Analysis

+For the error type (3), we filter prediction differences down to cases, where independent or compound prediction contained the same prefix and suffix of length at least 2 (only 9 and 5 cases for BERT and ALBERT).
+From these, error type (3) occurred in 3 cases for BERT and in 1 case for ALBERT in case of independent and again we found no case for the compound for both models.
+Note the error type (3) can be fully alleviated by marginalizing over probabilities of top-K answer spans during the inference, as in \cite{das2019multi, cheng2020probabilistic} (see Appendix \ref{appendix:sff} for details).
+Interestingly, for ALBERT, we found only negligible amount of errors of type (1) and (2) for both objectives\footnote{The full difference of BERT's and ALBERT's predictions and manual analysis can be found in the supplementary.}.

-To show, that spans retrieved with \textit{compound} objective approach differ from the ones retrieved when using \textit{independent} objective, we took top 20 most probable spans from each model and averaged their length.
-This was done for each example in the development data.
-The histogram of these averages is showed in Figure~\ref{fig:indep_vs_joint_hist}.
-For fair comparison, these predictions were filtered via length filtering.
+During manual analysis, we observed that, an uncertain models with an independent objective are prone to pick large answer spans.
+To illustrate, that spans retrieved with approaches modelling joint probability differ, we took the top 20 most probable spans from each model and averaged their length.

+This was done for each example in the SQuADv1.1 test data.
+The histogram of these averages is shown in Figure~\ref{fig:indep_vs_joint_hist}.
+For a fair comparison, these predictions were filtered via length filtering.

-\section{Related work}
+\section{Related Work}

-\textbf{Learning objective}.
-One of the earliest works in EQA from~\citet{wang2016machine} experimented with generative models based on index sequence generation via pointer networks~\cite{vinyals2015pointer} and now traditional boundary models that focus on prediction of start/end of an answer span.
-Their work showed substantial improvement of boundary models over the index sequence generative models.
+One of the earliest works in EQA from~\citet{wang2016machine} experimented with generative models based on index sequence generation via pointer networks~\cite{vinyals2015pointer} and now traditional boundary models that focus on the prediction of start/end of an answer span.
+Their work shown substantial improvement of conditional factorization boundary models over the index sequence generative models.